Douneside House

 Good Hotel Guide Review

-This architectural gem – an Edwardian Scots Revival country house – in the fertile Howe of Cromar, with long views to the Grampians, is today a very special country house hotel.
-It is owned by the charitable MacRobert Trust, set up by Lady MacRobert after the baronetcy died with her three sons in flying tragedies before and in WW2.
+A 'paradise for foodies and garden lovers in a tranquil corner of Aberdeenshire', this country-house hotel in the fertile Howe of Cromar is an architectural gem.
+The Edwardian Scottish Revival country house is owned by the charitable MacRobert Trust, set up by Lady MacRobert after the baronetcy died with her three sons in flying tragedies before and during WW2.
 There is a sense of peace and grace in public rooms, painted in gentle, traditional hues and filled with family portraits and mementos.
 Bedrooms are a blend of classic and contemporary style.
-One has a private roof terrace.
-Loveliest is the dual-aspect Lady MacRobert Suite, under a corner turret.
-There are dog-friendly apartments and cottages a short walk away.
-You can dine in the conservatory, looking out over landscaped grounds with stream, rock pools, infinity lawn and beech walk.
-Or in the intimate Library for a tasting menu with wine flight.
-Rare varieties of organic fruit and vegetables from the walled kitchen garden appear on Victor Navarro’s clever menus.
+There are dog-friendly apartments, and cottages a short walk away.
+A reader loved their 'cosy and beautifully warm room', which was 'comfortably furnished with modern lighting', with home-made dog biscuits.
+You can dine in the conservatory, looking out over 'immaculately maintained' grounds with stream, rock pools, infinity lawn and beech walk, or in the intimate, candlelit Library for a tasting menu with wine flight.
+Fruit and veg from the walled kitchen garden appear on both menus.
+'Staff were meticulous.'
 Military guests are offered a discount, and all have use of the health club.
+(Robert Gower)

 Address